pomerantsev/accented/packages/website/src/pages/docs/api.md

 See documentation: https://www.deque.com/axe/core-documentation/api-documentation/#options-parameter

-### `output`

-An object controlling how the results of scans will be presented.

-### `output.console`

-**Type:** boolean.

-**Default:** `true`.

-Whether the list of elements with issues should be printed to the browser console whenever issues are added, removed, or changed.

 ### `callback`

 **Type:** function.

 **Default:** no-op (`() => {}`).

-A function that Accented will call after every scan.
+A function that will be called after each scan.

+Potential uses:

+- do something with the scan results, for example send them to a backend for analysis;
+- analyze Accented’s performance.

 It accepts a single `params` object with the following properties:

+- `scanContext`: nodes that got scanned.
+Either an array of nodes, or an object with `include` and `exclude` properties (if any nodes were excluded).
 - `elementsWithIssues`: the most up-to-date array of all elements with accessibility issues.
 - `performance`: runtime performance of the last scan.
-An object:
+An object with the following props:
   - `totalBlockingTime`: how long the main thread was blocked by Accented during the last scan, in milliseconds.
     It’s further divided into the `scan` and `domUpdate` phases.
-  - `scan`: how long the `scan` phase took, in milliseconds.
+  - `scan`: how long scanning (the execution of `axe.run()`) took, in milliseconds.
-  - `domUpdate`: how long the `domUpdate` phase took, in milliseconds.
+  - `domUpdate`: how long the DOM update (adding / removing outlines and dialog trigger buttons) took, in milliseconds.
-  - `scanContext`: nodes that got scanned.
-Either an array of nodes, or an object with `include` and `exclude` properties (if any nodes were excluded).

 **Example:**